-I know you don’t have time to stand over the skillet adding broth to risotto every 5 minutes, so I have a quickie version for you today!
-Asparagus and Tomato Quinoa Risotto is such a hearty, delicious, and healthy dinner.
+During the busy weeknights, I know you don’t have time to stand over the skillet adding broth to to a traditional risotto every 5 minutes.
+So I have a quickie version for you today!
+Quick Tomato Quinoa Risotto with Asparagus is such a hearty, delicious, and healthy dinner.
 This is yet another way to incorporate that fantastic superfood, Quinoa, into your dinner rotation!
-The Quinoa beautifully absorbs and plumps up with all of the flavor from the broth, onions, garlic, tomato paste and oregano.
-Then cut asparagus is mixed in along with nutty and creamy parmesan cheese for a perfect finish.

 WHY QUINOA IS SO SPECIAL